Note: This post is from our book Develop Great Images in Lightroom (available for iBooks).

 Often when I crop, its all about precision.
 I frequently need to crop to a specific aspect ratio.
-Sometimes its for the screen (video projects and slideshows) as well as print output.
+Sometimes it’s for the screen (video projects and slideshows) as well as print output.
 In these cases, I need the shape of my photo to precisely match my target.
+Fortunately, Lightroom Classic makes this easy.

 Step 1: Select an image for cropping